halvorot/Exercises-TTK4145-Sanntidsprogrammering/Exercise1/Part3/README.md

  > - It makes it harder in the way that it can be difficult to make all the threads cooperate and interact. e.g. sharing of memory etc.

  ### What are the differences between processes, threads, green threads, and coroutines?
- > - Process:
+ > - Process: OS managed, has its own address space.
- > - Thread: Managed and scheduled by the OS
+ > - Thread: Managed and scheduled by the OS, has the same address space as the parent and all its other threads.
- > - Green Thread: Managed and scheduled by the runtime (i.e. not OS-managed)
+ > - Green Thread: Same concept as threads but managed and scheduled by the runtime (i.e. not OS-managed)
- > - Coroutines:
+ > - Coroutines: Like threads, but not OS-managed and not truly concurrent (as the others)

  ### Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?
  > - pthread_create(): Thread (OS-managed)